juev/awesome-stars/README.md

 ## C++

+- [cppcoro](https://github.com/lewissbaker/cppcoro) - A library of C++ coroutine abstractions for the coroutines TS
 - [poac](https://github.com/poacpm/poac) - A package manager for C++, like Rust's Cargo.
 - [cutter](https://github.com/rizinorg/cutter) - Free and Open Source Reverse Engineering Platform powered by rizin
 - [ImHex](https://github.com/WerWolv/ImHex) - A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.